Lecturer in Health Systems and Policy

 Tailor Your CV: Customise your CV to highlight relevant experience in health systems, policy, and education.
 Emphasise any teaching experience, research contributions, and interdisciplinary work that aligns with the role.

-Craft a Compelling Cover Letter: Write a cover letter that not only outlines your qualifications but also demonstrates your passion for health systems and your vision for contributing to UCL's mission.
-Mention specific modules you could design or deliver.
+Craft a Compelling Cover Letter: Write a cover letter that not only outlines your qualifications but also demonstrates your passion for health systems and policy.
+Mention how your vision aligns with UCL's mission and values, particularly in promoting diversity and inclusion.

 How to prepare for a job interview at UCL